 - 1) Due to the size of the CoC, much of the work related to zoning/land use policies happens at the municipal/county level.
-Examples of activities conducted to reform zoning and land use policies within the last 12 months include: a-To avoid zoning-related barriers, Union Mission is partnering w/Westmoreland PHA to apply for CoCBuilds PSH project, repurposing an already zoned decommissioned public housing site. - b- Clarion County PHA (CoC Board member/grantee) has attended meetings with elected/non-elected officials, attended zoning meetings, submitted comments to offices and writing letters. - c-CoC consultant has worked in partnership w/ CoC grantees to amend their municipality's zoning to allow for innovative affordable housing options (such as elder cottages); - d-Fayette County Community Action Agency (CoC grantee) has met with county commissioners/township supervisors and attended commissioner's meetings to discuss zoning and land use policies. - e-In Westmoreland County (the most populated county in the CoC), Westmoreland Community Action (CoC grantee) routinely works with County Commissioners, Departments, municipalities and local development authorities to address land use and market barriers impact affordable housing.
-This has resulted in an increase in private grant contributions to support responsible land use, HUD-HOME funded affordable housing construction and a pending Federal Home Loan Bank application to support affordable housing construction. - 2) In the last 12 months, CoC and its member orgs have taken the following steps: - a- CoC leadership participated in DCED's consolidated plan/annual action plan to inform DCED that zoning and land use policies have created barriers to addressing housing development. - b- CoC grantees are exploring how to utilize Act 58, which was signed into law 7-11-22, granting more powers to municipalities to approve tax abatements and other incentives for affordable-housing projects.
+Examples of activities conducted to reform zoning and land use policies within the last 12 months include: a-To avoid zoning-related barriers, Union Mission is partnering w/Westmoreland PHA to apply for CoCBuilds PSH project, repurposing an already zoned decommissioned public housing site. - b- Clarion County PHA (CoC Board member/grantee) has attended meetings with elected/non-elected officials, attended zoning meetings, submitted comments to offices and writing letters. - c-Fayette County Community Action Agency (CoC grantee) has met with county commissioners/township supervisors and attended commissioner's meetings to discuss zoning and land use policies. - d-In Westmoreland County (the most populated county in the CoC), Westmoreland Community Action (CoC grantee) routinely works with County Commissioners, Departments, municipalities and local development authorities to address land use and market barriers impact affordable housing.
+This has resulted in an increase in private grant contributions to support responsible land use, HUD-HOME funded affordable housing construction and a pending Federal Home Loan Bank application to support affordable housing construction. - e-CoC consultant has worked in partnership w/ CoC grantees to amend their municipality's zoning to allow for innovative affordable housing options (such as elder cottages). - 2) In the last 12 months, CoC and its member orgs have taken the following steps: - a- CoC leadership participated in DCED's consolidated plan/annual action plan to inform DCED that zoning and land use policies have created barriers to addressing housing development. - b- CoC grantees are exploring how to utilize Act 58, which was signed into law 7-11-22, granting more powers to municipalities to approve tax abatements and other incentives for affordable-housing projects.
 This law allows municipalities to grant 10-year tax exemptions on multi-unit buildings where 30% of units qualify as affordable housing or when a project repairs a blighted property, among other provisions to increase affordable housing dev.